Learning Outcomes

 The right to withhold inspection of a document, even though its existence must be disclosed, because it is protected by legal advice privilege, litigation privilege, or without prejudice privilege.Key Term: legal advice privilege

-Protects confidential communications between a lawyer and client made for the purpose of giving or receiving legal advice, regardless of whether litigation is contemplated.Key Term: litigation privilege
+Protects confidential communications between a lawyer and client made for the purpose of giving or receiving legal advice, including the continuum of communications related to that advice, regardless of whether litigation is contemplated.Key Term: litigation privilege

-Protects confidential communications between a lawyer or client and a third party, made for the dominant purpose of obtaining information or advice in connection with existing or reasonably contemplated litigation.Key Term: without prejudice privilege
+Protects confidential communications between a lawyer or client and a third party, or between client and third party, made for the dominant purpose of obtaining information or advice in connection with existing or reasonably contemplated litigation.Key Term: without prejudice privilege

-Protects genuine settlement communications from being used as evidence in court, even if not marked "without prejudice".
+Protects genuine settlement communications from being used as evidence in court, even if not marked “without prejudice”, and typically prevents inspection by the other party.

-If a party claims privilege, the document must still be described in the disclosure list, and the reason for withholding inspection must be stated.
+If a party claims privilege, the document must still be described in the disclosure list in a way that enables the other party to understand the claim (e.g., “Letter: client to solicitor seeking legal advice on contract, 03/04/20XX – legal advice privilege”).
+The reason for withholding inspection must be stated.

 A party’s solicitor emails a client with legal advice about the dispute.
 Is this document privileged?